Best Sportsbooks for Betting Same Game Parlays

 This one is simple: How easy is it for me to craft up this SGP?
 I don’t want to spend 20 minutes navigating an app just to place a longshot wager.
 I look for a book that is going to make it easy on me, as they should.

-DraftKings and FanDuel are two of the most user friendly mobile sportbooks overall, but especially when it comes to Same Game Parlays.
-In DraftKings, after clicking on a specific game, users simply press the toggle button at the top of the screen to enable SGP mode.
+Most sportsbooks are user friendly to some degree, but here I want it to be simple when it comes to Same Game Parlays.
+Users simply press the toggle button at the top of the screen to enable SGP mode.

 Once there, bettors can combine almost as many props as desired to build their Same Game Parlay.